 The first and only Universal Studios theme park in Southeast Asia, you get a taste of Singaporean local delights such as chicken rice, laksa and nasi lemak at Discovery Food Court as well as other Asian specialties like dim sum at Hollywood China Bistro.
 Over 13 F&B outlets serve a variety of international eats from classic American burgers to Thai peanut chicken wrap and Indian Briyani in the park.
 Pyrotechnics show is set to culminate the themed activities every Friday and Saturday at 9:30pm.

 A major attraction not to be missed, FestiveWalk features the Lake of Dreams, a spectacular laser show and Crane Dance, a nightly performance that involves a pair of mechanical cranes grooving on the music, light and water effects.
 Other highlights on the strip are concept stores such as the Rock Shop where you can find Hard Rock souvenirs and Victoria’s Secret, the world famous retailer of lingerie and beauty products.
 For dining options, celebrity-run restaurants are aplenty.
 Spearheaded by Australia celebrity-chef Scott Webster, Osia serves modern Australian cuisine inspired by fresh Australia produce.
 To relish traditional haute Kaiseki cuisine, dine in Japanese chef Kunio Tokuoka’s eponymous restaurant.

 Voyage de la Vie is the resident show at the Festive Grand, Resorts World Sentosa.

 Click to view more Crane Dance photos and video.

-This article was then edited and published on Travelog Singapore on Oct 2010.
+This article was published in Travelog Singapore on Oct 2010.